FreeDSx/SNMP/docs/Client/General-Usage.md

 ]);
 ```

+### AuthPriv

-An example with a user requiring both authentication and privacy:
+An example with a user requiring both authentication and privacy (AuthPriv):

 ```php
 use FreeDSx\Snmp\SnmpClient;